 Wendelmoet Hamelink and Hanifi Barış, “Dengbêjs on borderlands: Borders and the state as seen through the eyes of Kurdish singer-poets,” Kurdish Studies 2 (2014): 34-60.

 The Second Prize Winner

 Harun Yilmaz, “The Rise of Red Kurdistan,” Iranian Studies 47 (2014): 799-822.

 Dr. Najmaldin Karim Fellowship in Kurdish Political Studies

 The Kurdish Political Studies Program (KPSP) sponsors the Dr. Najmaldin Karim Fellowship for undergraduate students at UCF.
-The fellow will be provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in the spring 2018 semester.
-This research will have the aim of producing a final paper that is worthy of publication.
+The fellow is provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in every spring semester.
+This research has the aim of producing a final paper that is worthy of publication.
 It aims to enrich the fellow’s academic credentials, providing a unique opportunity to gain in-depth insights about Kurdish politics through independent research.
 The fellow will receive $500 for the semester.
-All financial aid rules and regulations apply.*
+All financial aid rules and regulations apply.